Magic (1978 film): Casting

 Laurence Olivier was offered the role of the agent but was unable to do it, and then Burgess Meredith was cast.
 Meredith landed the role after walking into the 21 Club one night when Levine was there - Levine cast him on the spot.
 Meredith modelled his performance on the agent Swifty Lazar, even shaving his head to look like Lazar.
 "I tried to get his cool, understated manner, his sharp clothes, and most of all, his way of speaking softly so that you've got to lean over to hear what he's saying", said Meredith.
-Goldman later wrote about the film that "Burgess Meredith was perfect and Tony Hopkins...was so wonderful here.
-But running stride for stride with him was Miss Olsson.
-I think Ann-Margret is the least appreciated emotional actress anywhere."